HanCreation/narrative-nest/README.md

   - `main.tsx`: Entry point of the application.

 ## Documentation
-- 'first_commit` : code scratch made by Dean Hans
+- `first_commit` : code scratch made by Dean Hans
 - `second_commit` : Minor update on src by Dean Hans
-- 'third_commit' : Minor update on src by Dean Hans
+- `third_commit` : Minor update on src by Dean Hans
-- 'fourth_commit' : Minor update on src by Dean Hans
+- `fourth_commit` : Minor update on src by Dean Hans
 - `fifth_commit` : Minor update on src by Dean Hans
 - `sixth_commit` : Minor update on src by Dean Hans
 - `seventh_commit` : link every page on src by Dean Hans
-- `eighth_commit` : Added documentation on src and documentation by Hendra
+- `eighth_commit` : Added documentation on src, footer in LoginPage and SignupPage, and updating Readme by Hendra

 ## API
 SDXL Lightning is used by API Call to Gradio from this Huggingface Space [SDXL Lightning by Bytedance](https://huggingface.co/spaces/ByteDance/SDXL-Lightning)